Enter GrameenEnergy.com

 pressure due to wave motion.
 The wave energy capture is high in normal conditions and is limited in storm conditions which

 ensures safe operation.
 The whole power take-off system has one moving part and sits above the waterline.
-(Winner)
+(Winner) Quietrevolution for

 their high-performance, triple helix vertical axis wind turbine, capable of effective operation in a turbulent urban setting

 with a 30% improved efficiency over "propeller style" turbines and with significant noise reduction.
-(Winner)
+(Winner) Solarcentury for

 their C21e solar electric roof tile which replaces four conventional roof tiles and is fixed directly to the roof battens.